 We are embarking on a new voyage, and our success depends on every Entefyers ability to be creative, curious, and collaborative.
 Requirements

 Web developers design and create websites.
 They are responsible for the look of the site.
 They are also responsible for the site's technical aspects, such as its performance and capacity, which are measures of a website's speed and how much traffic the site can handle.
 In addition, web developers may create content for the site.

 Web developers typically do the following:

-When creating a website, developers have to make their client’s vision a reality.
-They build particular types of websites, such as ecommerce, news, or gaming sites, to fit clients’ needs.
-Different types of websites may require different applications to work right.
-For example, a gaming site should be able to handle advanced graphics, whereas an ecommerce site needs a payment-processing application.
+When creating a website, developers have to make their client's vision a reality.
+They build particular types of websites, such as ecommerce, news, or gaming sites, to fit clients' needs.
+Different types of websites require different applications.
+For example, a gaming site should be able to handle advanced graphics, whereas an ecommerce site would need a payment-processing application.
 The developer decides which applications and designs will best fit the site.

 Some developers handle all aspects of a website's construction, and others specialize in a certain aspect of it.
 The following are examples of types of specialized web developers:

 Back-end web developers are responsible for the overall technical construction of the website.
 They create the basic framework of the site and ensure that it works as expected.
 Back-end web developers also establish procedures for allowing others to add new pages to the website and meet with management to discuss major changes to the site.

 Webmasters maintain websites and keep them updated.
 They ensure that websites operate correctly, and they test for errors such as broken links.
 Many webmasters respond to user comments as well.

 Web developers hold about 162,900 jobs.
 The largest employers of web developers are as follows:

 Most web developers work full time.